biolink/ontobio/bin/README.md

 ```

 This makefile target will run the full validate.produce command using goa_cow, mgi, zfin, and goa_chicken sources,
 producing GPAD, GAF files in the groups subdirectory and then do a check of the content of these products.
+These
+tests only run manually, not via CI because they take minutes to run.

-alternatively, you can run the following commands to test the validate.produce command on a particular source:
+alternatively, you can run the following commands to test the validate.produce command on a particular source, locally:

 ```bash
 Note: snapshot below in the URL can be changed to any pipeline branch; its listed here for ease of cp/paste.
 ```bash